ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 internal function on itself, or `https://192.168.0.14/` to call a service behind a firewall.
 Even if the attacker does not gain access to the results of the call, the side effects of such requests coming from a trusted host can be problematic to the security and sanctity of such otherwise unexposed endpoints.
+This can be particularly problematic if such a URI is used to call non-HTTP endpoints, such as remote code execution services local to the AS.

 In GNAP, the most vulnerable place in the core protocol is the [push-based post-interaction finish method](#interaction-pushback), as the client instance is less trusted than the AS and can use this method to make the AS call an arbitrary URI.
 While it is not required by the protocol, the AS can fetch other client-instance provided URIs such as the logo image or home page, for verification or privacy-preserving purposes before displaying them to the resource owner as part of a consent screen.
+Even if the AS does not fetch these URIs, their use in GNAP's normal operation could cause an attack against the end user's browser as it fetches these same attack URIs.
 Furthermore, extensions to GNAP that allow or require URI fetch could also be similarly susceptible, such as a system for having the AS fetch a client instance's keys from a presented URI instead of the client instance presenting the key by value.
 Such extensions are outside the scope of this specification, but any system deploying such an